shakebugs/shake-docs/docs/react/install/manual-linking.md

 ## iOS

-Open your project in the Xcode by clicking project's *.xcodeproj* file.
+Open your project in Xcode by clicking project's *.xcodeproj* file.

 Copy *RNShake.xcodeproj* from *$rootDir/node_modules/@shakebugs/react-native-shake/ios/* to the *Libraries* folder of your project.